loft-sh/vcluster/CONTRIBUTING.md

 We recommend to develop vcluster directly in a Kubernetes cluster as it makes feedback a lot quicker.
 For the quick setup, you'll need to install [devspace](https://github.com/loft-sh/devspace#1-install-devspace), docker, kubectl, helm and make sure you have a local Kubernetes cluster (such as Docker Desktop, minikube, KinD or similar) installed.

+Fork and clone the repo:
+- Click Fork button (top right) to establish a cloud-based fork.
+- git clone your-fork-url

-Clone the vcluster project into a new folder and make sure the variable `SERVICE_CIDR` in the `devspace.yaml` fits your local clusters service cidr.
+After cloning make sure the variable `SERVICE_CIDR` in the `devspace.yaml` fits your local clusters service cidr.
 You can find out the service cidr with:

 ```
 kubectl create -f ./hack/wrong-cluster-ip-service.yaml